Article Translations: (Spanish)

 - shorter track and field events

-Endurance sports (like long-distance running and cycling) and those requiring extended energy output (like soccer and basketball) may be more challenging, as can cold-weather endurance sports like cross-country skiing or ice hockey.
+Endurance sports (long-distance running, cycling, etc.) and those requiring extended energy output (like soccer and basketball) can be more challenging.
+So can cold-weather sports, like cross-country skiing and ice hockey.

-But that doesn't mean your child can't participate in these sports if he or she truly enjoys them.
-In fact, many athletes with asthma have found that with proper training and medication, they can participate in any sport they choose.
+But that doesn't mean kids can't play these sports if they enjoy them.
+In fact, many athletes with asthma have found that with proper training and medicine, they can do any sport they choose.

 Tips for Kids With Exercise-Induced Asthma